Quantum-Accelerators/quacc/docs/src/install/codes.md

 [Q-Chem](https://www.q-chem.com/) is a powerful, general-purpose molecular DFT code with a variety of features.
 ```

-If you plan to use Q-Chem with Quacc, you will need to install `openbabel` prior to use.
-This can be done via `conda install -c conda-forge openbabel`.
+If you plan to use Q-Chem with Quacc, you will need to install `openbabel` and `sella` (recommended) prior to use.
+This can be done via `pip install sella && conda install -c conda-forge openbabel`.

 ## tblite